San Diego Aviators: New majority owner, new logo and a move to Carlsbad

 On December 18, 2014, the Aviators announced that Fred Luddy and Jack McGrory, formerly minority owners, had acquired control of the team from Russell Geyser.
 According to the team's website as of January 2015, Luddy became the majority owner, Geyser retained a minority stake, and team CEO Billy Berger acquired a minority interest in the team.
 Shelly Hall, who was the onetime general manager of the San Diego Friars and served in that position for the Aviators in 2014, was no longer listed as part of the team's staff.
 As of March 2015, Geyser was no longer listed on the team's website as one of the team's minority owners.

-On December 29, 2014, the Aviators announced that the team would move its home matches to the Omni La Costa Resort and Spa in nearby Carlsbad for the 2015 season.
+On December 29, 2014, the Aviators announced that the team would move its home matches to Omni La Costa Resort & Spa in nearby Carlsbad for the 2015 season.

 On January 6, 2015, the Aviators unveiled their new logo on their Facebook page.

 On March 3, 2015, the Aviators announced that John Lloyd had been hired as the team's new head coach to replace 2014 WTT Coach of the Year David Macpherson, who had expressed a desire to coach in the Sacramento metropolitan area with the newly relocated California Dream.

 Since Macpherson had long served as the coach for the Bryan brothers, it was inevitable that the twins would want to follow him just as they did when he was hired as the Aviators' head coach in 2014.
 Consequently, prior to the WTT draft on March 16, 2015, the Aviators traded Bob and Mike Bryan to the Dream for financial consideration.
 The Aviators did not protect 2014 WTT Female Most Valuable Player Daniela Hantuchová in the marquee portion of the draft.
 Madison Keys was assigned to the Aviators as a league-designated player, and they selected her as their only marquee draft pick.
 In the roster portion of the draft, the Aviators protected Raven Klaasen and Květa Peschke.
 They did not protect 2014 WTT Male Rookie of the Year Somdev Devvarman.
 The Aviators selected amateur Taylor Fritz and Chanelle Scheepers in the roster portion of the draft.
 Fritz was the only amateur player selected in the 2015 WTT Draft.